 Science is great, isn’t it.
 Especially if we want to set aside myth and learn the truth about something.
 After all, science is all about facts, right?

-Proving something to be right or wrong is part of good science.
-And that’s why science plays a huge role in the truth-finding aspect of law enforcement.
+Proving something to be right or wrong is part of good science, and that’s why using sound fact-finding methods plays such a huge role in the truth-finding aspect of law enforcement.
 We absolutely need to know the truth about crimes and criminals before sending someone to prison for a portion of his/her life.
+Or, sentencing a person to death.

 The truth is, on one hand lineups are often not very accurate.
 On the other hand they are.
-And here’s why.
+Here’s why.

 The least scientifically accurate lineup method is the simultaneous lineup, because human error and emotion is more likely to come into play.
 For example, when viewing a group of potential suspects at once, the witness may have a tendency to compare one person to another (relative judgement) instead of relying on their memory of specific details.
 The problem worsens if the actual suspect is not in the lineup, because the witness is apt to falsely choose a person who may only closely resemble the perpetrator of the crime in question.